Skip to content

 In order to add steps to the Run List, do the following:

-- There is an Add step button available before and after each step.
-The user can click on this button to insert a new step.
+1. There is an Add step button available before and after each step.
+Click this button to insert a new step in that position.

 Add flows to Steps